Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-In the present case we have two hard-wall boundaries, at equal distances from the vortices, so that the array can equally drift in both direction, along one of the image arrays of antivortices on the sides.
+In the present case we have two hard-wall boundaries, at equal distances from the vortices, so that the array can equally well drift in either direction, along either one of the image arrays of antivortices on the sides.
 One can hence think that the instability at small velocities stems from vertical fluctuations of the vortex array, that make it approach one of the two boundaries.
 The direction along which the array drifts will hence be given by the initial conditions in the fluctuations.

-While being faster than the KHI for these velocities, this drift of the vortices does not prevent it from developing.
-This can be seen in the second snapshot of Figure \ref{fig:small-vel-gpe}, where the density fluctuations are clearly seen to change periodicity.
-The \textit{hydrodynamic} instability of the shear layer hence continues to dominate also at small velocities, with the added physics of the lateral drift of vortices, that is obviously absent in the continuous hydrodynamic models.
+While being faster than the KHI for these velocities, this drift of the vortices does not prevent KHI from developing.
+This can be seen in the second snapshot in the lower part of Figure~\ref{fig:small-vel}, where the density fluctuations are clearly seen to change periodicity.
+The \textit{hydrodynamic} instability of the shear layer hence continues to dominate also at small velocities at late times, with the added physics of the lateral drift of vortices, that is obviously absent in the continuous hydrodynamic models.